shubham14p3/shubham-js-pt/content/jobs/Datamites/index.md

 url: 'https://www.datamites.com/'
 ---

-- Developed a ReactJS based application and worked in NodeJS.
 - Working in MERN Stack development
-- Implemented continuous integration and delivery
 - Learned new front-end technologies and implemented them
-- Built new API services for external partners
+- Engaged in client communication for all-important.
+- Developed and implemented advanced analytics approaches.